John Virgo: Professional

-Virgo's snooker-playing fortunes peaked in 1979 when he reached the semi-final of the World Championship, and went on to win the 1979 UK Championship (though this was not a ranking event at the time).
-En route to the final, he beat Tony Meo, Steve Davis and Dennis Taylor.
-He overcame the reigning world champion Terry Griffiths in the final, despite being controversially docked two frames because of a miscommunication regarding the start time of the next session of play.
-He reached his highest ranking, world number 10, during the 1979–80 season.
+In 1979, Virgo moved south and joined the group of snooker players that Henry West managed.
+His snooker-playing fortunes peaked in 1979 when he reached the semi-final of the World Championship, losing 12–19 to the eventual runner-up Dennis Taylor.
+In the 28th frame, Virgo was close to making a maximum break but missed the twelfth black.
+He won the 1979 UK Championship, which was not a ranking event at the time.
+En-route to the final, he defeated Tony Meo, Steve Davis and Dennis Taylor.
+Virgo overcame the reigning world champion Terry Griffiths in the final by 14–13, despite being docked two frames because of a miscommunication regarding the start time of the next session of play and arrived 20 minutes late for the match.
+His victory was not broadcast as the television cameramen were on strike at the time.